bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 \end{align*}
 $$

-Everytime we improve the model, a new learner will be learned and added into the ensemble.
+Everytime we improve the overall model, a new model will be learned and added into the ensemble.
 In the end, we get an ensemble.
+The number of new models to add and *$$ alpha $$* are hyperparameters.

+### "Gradient" Boosting

+To end it off, we explore why this is called *"gradient"* boosting.
+It turns out that the error which we are talking about earlier is the gradient of the loss function with respect to model prediction prediction.
+We can think about the squared error loss function as an example.
+When the squared error is differentiated, we get the difference between the predicted value and the true value which happens to be the "error" which our new train our error-predicting models to predict.
+Errors for other types of predictive problems such as classification problems can be expressed via the gradient in the same way.

+Mathematically, the gradient of the loss function with respect to the predictions gives the direction in which the predictions should be adjusted to maximize the loss.
+In gradient boosting, we predict and adjust our predictions in the opposite (negative gradient) direction.
+This achieves the opposite (minimize the loss).
+Since, the loss of a model inversely relates to its performance and accuracy, doing so improves its performance. {% marginnote 'sn-three' 'You can also think about this as a form of Gradient Descend.'%} Intuitively, we are shifting our model predictions in small steps towards directions which improve the overall performance of our model.